open-services/open-registry/docs/governance.md

 ## Governance of Open Registry

-NOTICE: This is about to be setup and not complete.
-Help us finish it by giving feedback!
+NOTICE: This document is currently being developed and not complete yet.
+Help us finish it by giving feedback about anything in this document!

 ### 1. Name & Purpose